In this section you have a several menu tabs:

 Default report period is the last 30 days, you can change it in the top right corner.
 You can configure a filter in the report, use already created filter template or custom segment to get more detailed data.
 To apply changes press “Refresh” button.

-The Custom Events report allows you to keep track of user activity collected as custom events.
+The Custom Event report allows you to analyze and keep track of user activity collected as custom events.

 Custom events are used to track particular user actions, which you specified for your app, such as:

-Any action a user makes in the app (hits, shoots, moves, putting an item into the basket, etc.)
+Any action a user takes in the app (hits, shoots, moves, putting an item into the basket, etc.)

 Users' search for items in a virtual shop, etc.

-You can track both events and their properties (parameters) and you can set up to 20 parameters for each event.
-For example, if you have an event for battle creation, parameters can be: duration, map, the number of players, battle mode, etc.
+You can track both events and their parameters (properties) and you can set up to 20 parameters for each event.
+For example, if you have an event for battle creation, parameters can be duration, map, number of players, battle mode, etc.

-When one or more events are integrated, you can start using the Custom Events report.
+When one or more events are integrated, you can start using the Custom Event report.

-To build the report, select up to 3 events by clicking the "Add event" button above the report.
-To set a filter for event parameters, select a parameter and value.
+To build the report, select up to 3 events above the report, and to set a filter for event parameters, select a parameter and value.

 You can change the following report settings:

-Aggregation period – the time period over which the data are aggregated (5 min, day, week, month, year).
-To use 5 min aggregation report the time frame should be 2 days or less
+Aggregation period – the time period over which the data are aggregated (5 min, hour, day, week, month, year).
+To use a 5 min aggregation report the time frame should be 2 days or less.

-To see results, click the "View result" or “Refresh” button after choosing events.
+To see results, choose the events and click the "View result" or “Refresh” button.

 Also, you can save the report by clicking the “Save” button.
 It will be available in the “Custom Events” section.

-Default report period is the last 7 days, you can change it in the top right corner.
-You can configure a filter in the report, use already created filter template or custom segment to get more detailed data.
-To apply changes press “Refresh” button.
+The default report period is the last 7 days; you can change it in the top right corner.
+You can configure a filter in the report, use an already created filter template or custom segment to get more detailed data.
+Compare different segments by clicking “Add comparison”.
+To apply changes tap the “Refresh” button.

 This report shows the most popular actions (events) carried out by users during their first days in the game.
 The data is presented for two cohorts of users so that it’s convenient to compare them.